Health benefits of sport

 Carbohydrates

-To begin with, the basics of energy carbohydrates are a dancer’s best friend.
-A dancer should have a diet rich in whole grains and complex carbohydrates.
+To begin with, the basics of energy carbohydrates are an athletes’s best friend.
+An athlete should have a diet rich in whole grains and complex carbohydrates.
 Fifty-five to 60 percent of their diet should be carbohydrates.
 Carbs are the main source of energy for any athlete because they break down into glucose and fuel your muscles.
-Without glucose, a dancer’s skills and strength would be compromised and the feeling of muscle fatigue would take over.
+Without glucose, an athlete’s skills and strength would be compromised and the feeling of muscle fatigue would take over.

-In addition to meals, a dancer should also ingest carbohydrates before, during and after class or performance.
-At least 1 hour before any activity begins a dancer should consume a quick energy carbohydrate to start glucose fueling.
+In addition to meals, an athlete should also ingest carbohydrates before, during and after class or performance.
+At least 1 hour before any activity begins an athlete should consume a quick energy carbohydrate to start glucose fueling.
 Sources of carbohydrates include whole grain pasta, rice, beans, whole grain bread, and fresh fruit.

 Fats